MRR attribution

 Signups by source is not enough.
 A guide to attributing actual MRR — and renewals — to traffic sources, landing pages, and campaigns with confidence labels.

 Most SaaS dashboards show signups by source.
 That is a useful start, but it is not the same question as 'which marketing source paid for the business this month?'
 Signups can be free, can churn, can downgrade.
-MRR is what keeps the company running.
+MRR is the SaaS metric that keeps the company running.

 MRR attribution is the work of connecting actual recurring revenue — not just signup counts — to the traffic source, landing page, and campaign that created the buyer.
 Done well, it tells you which channels are actually paying your server bills and which look loud but contribute little to the bottom line.